espressif/idf-component-manager/docs/en/getting_started/index.rst

           $ . $IDF_PATH/export.fish
           $ compote version

 If you're using an older version of the Component Manager, the ``compote version`` command might not be available.
 In that case, consider upgrading to the latest version.
-For details, see `Upgrading the IDF Component Manager <#installing-and-upgrading-the-idf-component-manager>`_.
+For details, see :doc:`Upgrading the IDF Component Manager <../guides/updating_component_manager>`.